 After running about 60 miles and putting in over 20 hours with these shoes in the gym, I was disappointed with how much they made my feet sweat.
 Short runs and workouts were fine, but my feet naturally run hot and I made the decision to not wear any socks with these shoes.
 That was a bad idea.

 Even with the very noticeable breathable looking upper mesh, these shoes would quickly collect all the sweat from my feet and stink up pretty badly.
-I found that rinsing them off after gym workouts and washing them at least once a week did help with the smell, but I worry how they will hold up after being constantly watched.
+I found that rinsing them off after gym workouts and washing them at least once a week did help with the smell, but I worry how they will hold up after being constantly washed.

 My personal recommendation would be to wear socks, and on extremely hot days rinse the shoes with cold water before you go on a run.
 The cold water doesn't last long, but it helps.